Good, surprising news for students and families

 But students don’t have to wait for that to happen.
 More than 30 school districts around the state have joined with two-year Minnesota public state colleges to create Early/Middle College programs.
 These are PSEO programs for district high school juniors who are not in the top third of their high school class and seniors who are not in the top half.
 They feature hands-on, active learning, often but not always in “the trades.”

-Among the districts that have approved Early/Middle College programs are Anoka-Hennepin, Bloomington, Lakeville, Intermediate District 917 (including Burnsville-Eagan-Savage, Farmington and Lakeville, among others).
+Among the districts that have approved Early/Middle College programs are Anoka-Hennepin, Bloomington, Brooklyn Center, Elk River, Intermediate 287 (Brooklyn Center, Eden Prairie, Edina, Hopkins, Orono, Osseo, Richfield, Robbinsdale, St. Louis Park, Wayzata and Westonka), Intermediate District 917 (including Bloomington, Burnsville, Farmington and Lakeville, among others), Lakeville, Osseo, Pine City, Richfield, Robbinsdale, and Wayzata.
 These are PSEO programs with more support for students than traditional PSEO programs.

-Minnesota law also requires high schools to distribute up-to-date information about PSEO to all ninth- through 11th-grade students and their families and post this information on their website by March 1 or three weeks before they register, whichever comes first.
+Minnesota law also requires high schools to distribute up-to-date information about PSEO to all 9th-11th grade students and their families and post this information on their website by March 1 or three weeks before they register, whichever comes first.
 Full, accurate information is available on the Minnesota Department of Education website, here: https://education.mn.gov/MDE/fam/dual/pseo/.

 Earlier this year, the Center for School Change, which I direct, found that many Minnesota high schools are not providing all the required information.
 Many public schools were not telling students, for example, that: